Nagacan/AHT21/README.md

 sudo nano /var/www/html/index.html
 sudo nano /var/www/html/history.html

-Do the same for the system file (This is important though, you may need to change the directory and address accordingly) sudo nano /etc/systemd/system/backend.service
+Do the same for the system file (This is important though, you may need to change the directory and address accordingly), so go into the system (backend.service) file that I provided and read the directioins or in other words, just change all of the hostnames to your hostname. sudo nano /etc/systemd/system/backend.service

+Once you're done. sudo systemctl daemon-reload to restart the service and do these in order sudo systemctl enable backend.service       -enables the service sudo systemctl start backend2.service       -starts the service sudo systemctl status backend2.service    -checks status of the service